 Baby ducks are not as delicate as baby birds of other species

-Duck meat is a type of red meat with high iron content and protein levels similar to those of chicken and turkey meat and with a distinctive flavor.
+Duck meat is a type of red meat with high iron content and protein levels similar to those of chicken and turkey meat, and with a distinctive flavor.
 One of the reasons is related to the fact that the final preparation of meat is not as simple as the preparation of chicken or turkey.

 Figure 3.
 Duck magret

-In the United States and Canada, the commercial duck production industry has as main clients specialized ethnic markets in cities such as San Francisco, New York, Boston and Toronto, which have an abundant Asian population.
+In the United States and Canada, the commercial duck production industry has as its main clients specialized ethnic markets in cities such as San Francisco, New York, Boston and Toronto, which have an abundant Asian population.

 Peking ducks are one of the most popular breeds for their versatility and adaptability to adverse conditions

-The average marketing age is at seven weeks.
+The average marketing age is seven weeks.
 These ducks produce large amounts of breast meat and their plumage is white and of excellent quality.